PeterEB/coap-shepherd/README.md

 *************************************************
 <a name="API_announce"></a>
 ### cserver.announce(msg[, callback])
-The cserver can use this method to announce any message to all Client Devices.
+The cserver can use this method to announce(/broadcast) any message to all Client Devices.

 **Arguments:**